Quantum Simulations of Opinion Dynamics

 where $d_i>0 (<0)$ controls the strength of the leader influence on the pro(con) opinion of the $i$th agent.

 The opinion evolution can be described by either real or imaginary time evolution of $H$.
 The quantum imaginary-time evolution (QITE) drives the system toward an equilibrium state~\cite{McArdle_19,Motta_20}, corresponding to the collective behavior of consensus formation in the opinion network~\cite{starnini2025opinion}.
 Real-time unitary evolution, in contrast, reveals dynamical trajectories, oscillatory patterns, and the buildup of entanglement that are absent in classical models, as detailed in Appendix.~\ref{sec:real-time}.
-For both evolutions, observables such as magnetization, entanglement entropy, and correlation functions provide quantitative probes of consensus, opinion entanglement, and inter-agent dependencies within this unified setting.
+For both evolutions, observables such as magnetization, entanglement entropy, and correlation functions provide quantitative probes of consensus, opinion entanglement, and inter-agent dependencies within this unified setting. \\\\ \emph{Consensus formation..--} The consensus formation. in opinion dynamics can be demonstrated by QITE,